PrajwalRedee/Formula-1-Data-Analysis/README.md

 ## Formula 1 Data Analysis

-This project is about the Exploratory Data Analysis on Formula 1 data from the year 1960-2020
+As a Formula 1 fan myself, I wanted to do an analysis on the F1 data and this project is about the Exploratory Data Analysis on Formula 1 data from the year 1960-2020

 ## Roadmap